IBM/sarama/examples/README.md

 #### Load-aware sticky consumer

 [consumer_load_aware](./consumer_load_aware) demonstrates the `SubscriptionUserDataBalanceStrategy` interface: a `LoadAwareSticky` strategy wraps the built-in sticky assignor and injects a fresh load sample (CPU%, in-flight count) into each JoinGroup's subscription metadata.

+#### Alter partition reassignments

+[alter_partition_reassignments](./alter_partition_reassignments) shows how to raise the replication factor of an existing topic with `ClusterAdmin.AlterPartitionReassignments`, including how to construct the per-partition replica list and how to poll `ListPartitionReassignments` until the move completes.